 Because of the red-hot real estate markets in Toronto and Vancouver, purchase/sale transactions have been undergoing greater scrutiny by CRA.
 With experienced audit teams, CRA is cracking down on condo flipping, with a view to preventing the negative effects of realty tax avoidance.

-Today, Canada Revenue Agency has new technologies and computers to effectively access and analyze market data in real estate.
+Today, the Canada Revenue Agency has new technologies and computers to effectively access and analyze market data in real estate.
 Inasmuch as CRA does have a focus on tax avoidance issues, there is added interest in the after-effects of condo flipping with respect to affordability issues.

 Affordability crisis in the Toronto and Vancouver markets